bharat-kadchha/Core-And-Advance-Java-Practicals/spring-framework/spring-IOC-container/README.md

 # SPRING IOC CONTAINER

-## these projects contain spring IOC container example.
+## this directory contains a spring IOC container example.

-   ### what you are learing from following projects as below.
+   ### what you are learning from the following projects.

    - Spring IOC container :
-      - no need to worry about the creation or assemble the objects by the developer, in spring, IOC container is responsible to create, configure, and assemble the objects.
+      - no need to worry about the creation or assemble the objects by the developer, in spring, the IOC container is responsible to create, configure, and assemble the objects.
-      - these objects related metadata-configuration provided by `XML` file, `javaAnnotation` or `java code`. based on configuration IOC container instantiate objects and maintain their life cycle.
+      - these objects related metadata-configuration provided by `XML` file, `java annotations or `java code`. based on configuration IOC containers instantiate objects and maintain their life cycle.
       - every single object known as `Spring Beans`.
-      - in spring, two interfaces act as IOC container.
+      - in spring, two interfaces act as IOC containers.
         1.  *ApplicationContextContainer*
         2.  *BeanFactory*